ENFPs as Business Leaders: Step Up or Shut Up

 I was recently in Ukraine on a business partnership mission, looking at investments.

-In this situation, we have a new partnership between me, an ENFP, and a friend of mine who is an INTJ or a so-called Architect personality type in the 16personalities system.
+In this situation, we have a new partnership between me, an ENFP, and a friend of mine who is an INTJ or the so-called Architect personality type.

 In theory, even though very different types of personalities, INTJ and ENFP are the perfect, compatible match.
 This is true both for business partnerships, but also in terms of ENFP and INTJ relationship compatibility.
 And, truthfully, I think that might be the case the more and more this partnership developed and I see how it can really work together.